Deadline looms, but COVID relief deal may be far off

 Senate Majority Leader Mitch McConnell, meanwhile, is pushing ahead with votes this week on GOP measures that stand little chance of advancing.

 Trump has upped his offer to $1.8 trillion or more and insisted Monday that “the Republicans will come along” if a deal is reached.
+His chief of staff and communications director took to Fox News to offer optimistic takes.
 But Republicans have spent months talking about a smaller aid package and the top GOP vote-counter, Sen. John Thune, said Monday that “it would be hard” to find the necessary Republican support for passage of any agreement in that range.

 Without an agreement at least in principle by Tuesday, Pelosi says it’ll be too late to enact anything by Election Day.
 And if history is any guide, prospects for a deal in the lame-duck session after the election could be dim.